thesufiway/the_sufi_way/_scholars/dr_misbahi.md

 ---

-Maulana Zishan Misbahi is an islamic writer, author, multi-lingual translator, teacher of Islamic Studies, Islamic speaker.

-Currently he is serving as teacher of Jamia Arifia and working as a Research scholar of Shah Safi Academy, Khnaqah e Arifia, Syed Sarawan, UP.

-He holds traditional advanced degrees (Fazilat) in Islamic law and theology from Al-Jamiatul Ashrafia, Mubarakpur, U.P. as well as a MA in in Comparative Religions and Civilisation & PhD in Islamic Studies from Jamia Millia Islamia, New Delhi.
+Dr. Zeeshan Ahmad Misbahi is an Islamic Scholar, an excellent Writer, an author, a teacher, a Public Speaker well versed with multiple languages.
+Currently he teaches in Jamia Arifia and associated with Shah Safi Academy, Syed Sarawan (UP) as an Islamic scholar & Writer.

+## Education
+- Fazilat in Al-Jamiatul Ashrafia, Mubarakpur (UP)
+- MA (Comparative Religions and Civilization), Jamia Millia Islamia, New Delhi
+- PhD (Islamic Studies), Jamia Millia Islamia, New Delhi

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="Dr. Zeeshan Ahmad Misbahi" %}

 ## Published Research